useshortcut/api-cookbook/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please describe the problem you're facing with any of the code in this repository and any suggestions you have for an ideal solution.
+Feel free to describe either concrete API recipes or tools you'd like to see in this project, or just describe a problem you're facing with the Shortcut API or any of the code in this repo so we can collaborate on solutions.